LCollision: Fast Generation of Collision-Free Human Poses using Learned Non-Penetration Constraints: Abstract

 \section{Abstract}

-We present a learning-based method (LCollision) that synthesizes collision-free 3D human poses.
-At the crux of our approach is a novel deep architecture that simultaneously decodes new human poses from the latent space and classifies the collision status.
-These two components of our architecture are used as the objective function and surrogate hard-constraints in a constrained-optimization algorithm for collision-free human pose generation.
+We present LCollision, a learning-based method that synthesizes collision-free 3D human poses.
+At the crux of our approach is a novel deep architecture that simultaneously decodes new human poses from the latent space and predicts colliding body parts.
+These two components of our architecture are used as the objective function and surrogate hard constraints in a constrained optimization for collision-free human pose generation.
 A novel aspect of our approach is the use of a bilevel autoencoder that decomposes whole-body collisions into groups of collisions between localized body parts.
-We show that solving our constrained optimization formulation can resolve significantly more collision artifacts than prior learning algorithms.
-Furthermore, in a large test set of $2.5\times 10^6$ randomized poses from three major datasets, our architecture achieves a collision-prediction accuracy of $94.1\%$ with $80\times$ speedup over exact collision detection algorithms.
-To the best of our knowledge, LCollision is the first approach that can obtain high accuracy in terms of handling non-penetration and collision constraints in a learning framework.
+By solving the constrained optimizations, we show that a significant amount of collision artifacts can be resolved.
+Furthermore, in a large test set of $2.5\times 10^6$ randomized poses from SCAPE, our architecture achieves a collision-prediction accuracy of $94.1\%$ with $80\times$ speedup over exact collision detection algorithms.
+To the best of our knowledge, LCollision is the first approach that accelerates collision detection and resolves penetrations using a neural network.